About The Prince of Wales

 The Prince tries to find ways for The Prince’s Charities, most of which His Royal Highness has established himself, to work for the benefit of the international community and often visits projects set up by his own charities during overseas visits.
 For example, The Prince has recently set up Prince’s Trust International.

 The Prince of Wales and The Duchess of Cornwall also regularly visit Commonwealth countries.
-Since 1969, The Prince has visited 41 Commonwealth countries, many of them on several occasions.
-The Duchess has visited 15 Commonwealth countries since marrying The Prince in 2005.
+Since 1969, The Prince has visited many Commonwealth countries, many of them on several occasions.
+The Duchess also joins The Prince on visits to Commonwealth countries since marrying The Prince in 2005.
 In November 2013, Their Royal Highnesses visited India and Sri Lanka, where The Prince represented Her Majesty The Queen at the 2013 Commonwealth Heads of Government Meeting (CHOGM).
 In November 2015 Their Royal Highnesses visited New Zealand and Australia.
 Later that month, they accompanied The Queen and The Duke of Edinburgh to the Commonwealth Heads of Government Meeting (CHOGM) in Malta.

 Their Royal Highnesses returned from a visit to the Western Balkans in March 2016, where they visited Croatia, Serbia, Montenegro and Kosovo, on behalf of Her Majesty's Government.